 The school will provide the training provider with a referral pack containing information about the student.
-This will include a risk assessment, current levels of work and information about the student's special educational needs.
-The training provider will be invited to attend the student's annual review.
+This will include a student risk assessment and school risk assessment, current levels of work and information about the student's special educational needs.
+The training provider will be invited to attend the student's EHCP annual review.

 8. Finance.

-The e school will pay per day and a one off payment of for the provision of

-PPI E upon receipt of an invo pice.
+The school will pay £ per day and a one off payment of \pounds $$ for the provision of PPE upon receipt of an invoi ce.